Don’t Faint, Use FAINT to Qualify Leads

 FAINT is a modern lead qualification framework designed for complex B2B sales where traditional budget-based approaches fall short.
 Unlike BANT, which assumes prospects have pre-allocated budgets, FAINT focuses first on the prospect's financial capability to purchase, regardless of whether they have an existing budget.

-FAINT, which appeared in the early 2000s, acknowledges that companies often create or reallocate budgets for valuable solutions rather than working with pre-set budgets in the modern business environment.
+FAINT, which emerged in the early 2000s, acknowledges that companies often create or reallocate budgets for valuable solutions rather than working within preset budgets in the modern business environment.
 Hence, the FAINT framework is particularly effective for innovative solutions or new categories where companies might not have dedicated budget lines.
 If there is a lack of budget, one should look for signs that the company has the financial potential to invest funds.
-Such signs can be high-enough revenue, news about new sales records or financing rounds, or the amount of free cash flow.
+Such signs can include high revenue, news of new sales records or financing rounds, or the amount of free cash flow.

 🚀